The Rise of Popcorn Sutton

 When John Lunn left Diageo’s George Dickel Distillery for the relatively unknown Tennessee brand Popcorn Sutton in March, the entire whiskey world was surprised.
 I personally thought Lunn was this country’s most-underrated distiller, and Diageo was grooming him for something bigger.
 Lunn managed facilities in Kentucky and testified during the 2014 Tennessee Barrel Law debates that became a classic waste of everybody’s time.

-As it turns out, it was in the early legislative meetings 2015 New Bottlethat Lunn’s current employer planted the seed for him to leave Dickel.
+As it turns out, it was in the early legislative meetings that Lunn’s current employer planted the seed for him to leave Dickel.
 “Back in 2013, I really got a chance to know John, watch his work and {became} really impressed with him, as a person.
 I liked the fact that he’s from Tennessee, and thought that he could be a good steward of the story and the legacy that we have,” Megan Browning Kvamme, CEO of Popcorn Sutton Distilling, told me in a phone interview Tuesday.

 Named after an historic Tennessee moonshiner who died in 2009, Popcorn Sutton is owned by J&M Concepts, which also owns the popular energy drink line Realtree Outdoor Energy.